 Satisfactory Academic Progress will be reviewed on all students at the conclusion of the Spring semester after all grades have been recorded by the Office of Student Records.
 Students that officially withdraw from the university will automatically be placed on financial aid suspension.

 Graduate and undergraduate students who fail to meet the Satisfactory Academic Progress standards will be notified by letter from the Office of Student Financial Aid.
-Students on suspension may submit an Appeal Form and Letter of Appeal to the Office of Student Financail Aid.
+Students on suspension may submit an Appeal Form and Academic Plan to the Office of Student Financail Aid.
 The appeal documents should be based on one of the three following categories that will initially be considered as circumstances that may negatively impact a student's ability to meet the required standards;

 - Death in the immediate family;